nhanb106/rhino.github.io/index.md

 We would love to hear from our users!
 Please feel free to contact us with ideas for improvement.

+"The concept of this website is very nice and good for the community.
+The formatting of the sub headings are perfect with the right order.
+The formatting of the pictures and the description was excellent and fun to look at.
+I would definitely click on this website again." -Sara Vu

+"Upon my initial impression, I was obsessed with the simple cat themed asthetics portrayed, it's so  cute!
+The spay and neuter page is a little off to me because it does not fit well with the overall purpose of the website althought it is useful." -Toni Tang

+"This website is very cute.
+I love the idea of knowing where all the cats on campus are.
+I also really liked the little name cards that each of the cats have, I would like some more descriptions about the cats though.
+Overall I think it is a good website." -Valerie Eng

 ## Developer Guide